MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 The model does not attempt to characterize individual disk drives, RAID sets, erasure code sets, or any other physical storage entities.
 Our investigations have dealt only with small errors that corrupt stored documents and large failures that destroy entire storage servers.

+## Simple and Complex Failures

+### simplest case: sector errors

+- error corrupts a document sector, random arrival, Poisson model, think cosmic ray
+- if the error occurs in a location occupied by a document, that document is gonzo
+- errors are silent, no one notices until someone tries to read the document and discovers that it is broken

+### similar case: glitches

+- what is considered a glitch: temporary, short-lived, impacts a single server, increases sector error rate for a while, goes away
+- types of glitches in server farms: HVAC weakness or failure, environmental contamination by chemicals, particles, radiation, electrical noise
+- effect: glitch just increases the error rate slightly for a while, hard to distinguish from random variations in performance

+### complex case: shocks

+- what is a shock: temporary, short-lived, increases likelihood of server death (taking all documents down with it), may kill immediately, can impact more than one server at a time
+- types of shocks: economic, natural disaster (fire, flood, earthquake, volcano, meteor, etc.), regional war, government interference, administrative error such as billing
+- shocks may be silent in the worst case, no one notices until someone tries to retrieve a document from a dead server, server death loses entire collection
+- effect: whole servers may be lost, even more than one, requiring finding a new server and populating it with the whole collection -- or the parts of the collection that can still be found on the remaining servers

+## A Very Simple Cost Model

+Many storage vendors available, each with charge schedules for storage and bandwidth.

+- charge per month per byte stored (usually gigabyte or petabyte)
+    - cost may vary by "quality" of storage
+- charge per month per byte sent in or out ("ingress" and "egress" charges)
+    - bytes sent include user access and administrative access
+    - cost may vary by reserved bandwidth (Mbps)
+- charge schedules may include quantity discounts for storage and transfer

 ---

 # Basic Testing Process